-FloQast integrates with a set of folders that your team owns.
-These folders are located on the Cloud Storage Provider of your team's choosing (we integrate with OneDrive, Box, Dropbox, Google Drive, and Egnyte).
+FloQast integrates with a set of folders your team owns.
+These folders are located in the Cloud Storage Provider of your team's choosing (we integrate with OneDrive, Box, Dropbox, Google Drive, and Egnyte).

 Your Accounting & Finance team or your IT team will share these folders with you, and you will sign into your Cloud Storage account directly to access these folders.
 These folders will be built for you every month, so you never need to create your own!
 All you are responsible for is adding your Reconciliation Workbooks (especially those Excel files with the #FQ references) to the appropriate folders.